 We believe the middle-market offers attractive risk-reward to investors due to the limited amount of capital available for such companies.
-We seeks to create a diversified portfolio that includes senior secured loans, mezzanine debt and equity investments by investing approximately \$10 to \$50 million of capital, on average, in the securities of middle-market companies.
+We seeks to create a diversified portfolio that includes senior secured loans, mezzanine debt and equity investments by investing approximately \$10 million to \$50 million of capital, on average, in the securities of middle-market companies.
+We expect this investment size to vary proportionately with the size of our capital base.
 We use the term "middle-market" to refer to companies with annual revenues between \$50 million and \$1 billion.
 We may also invest in public middle-market U.S. companies that are thinly traded or have a small-market capitalization.
-We expect this investment size to vary proportionately with the size of our capital base.
 The companies in which we invest are typically highly leveraged, and, in most cases, are not rated by national rating agencies.
 If such companies were rated, we believe that they would typically receive a rating below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.
 In addition, we expect our debt investments to generally range in maturity from three to ten years.

 Our investment activity depends on many factors, including the amount of debt and equity capital available to middle-market companies, the level of merger and acquisition activity for such companies, the general economic environment and the competitive environment for the types of investments we make.
-Turmoil in the credit markets over the last five years has adversely affected each of these factors and has resulted in a broad-based reduction in the demand for, and valuation of, middle-market debt instruments.
-These conditions have presented us with and may continue to offer attractive investment opportunities, as we believe that there are many middle-market companies that need senior secured and mezzanine debt financing.
 We have used, and expect to continue to use, our Credit Facility, the SBA debentures, proceeds from the rotation of our portfolio and proceeds from public and private offerings of securities to finance our investment objectives.
 In the future, we may also securitize a portion of our investments to raise investment capital.